Welcome to today's edition of the Rush 24-7 podcast.

 And McCain is calling for an end to the debates.

-We stop.
+We got to stop.

-We have to stop Dicky Beach.
+We have to stop Duke Beach.

-McCain said I think any of our candidates can beat Obama, but you just showed the number up there.
+McCain said, I think any of our candidates can beat Obama, but you just showed the number up there.

-We gotta stop the debates.
+We've got to stop the debates.

 Enough with the debates because they're driving up our candidates, all of them unfavorabilities.